-It is agreed that written statements will not be accepted in lieu of investigatory interviews under the steps outlined above.
+It is agreed that if the Association and the County agree in advance of an interview of an employee, a written statement may be accepted in lieu of investigatory interviews under the steps outlined above.

 3. Association Representation.
 An employee shall have the right to have his/her Association representative present during any interview when the employee reasonably believes that disciplinary action is being contemplated or may result.
 An employee also has the right to have an Association representative present when the County directs an interview (questioning).
-In order to exercise this right, the employee must request representation.
-The County is not required to inform the employee of this right.
+In order to exercise this right, the employee must request representation or the Association, on behalf of the employee may assert their PECBA right to represent the employee in any disciplinary meeting or investigation.

 Employees do not have the right to Association representation where the meeting is simply to inform the employee of a disciplinary decision previously made or during casual conversations with a supervisor/manager to convey instructions, training or needed correction of work techniques.
+However, in the interest of collaborative labor relations if an employee asks for an Association representative arrangement will be made to have an Association representative present.